99942 Apophis: Discovery and naming

 Apophis was discovered on June 19, 2004, by Roy A. Tucker, David J. Tholen, and Fabrizio Bernardi at the Kitt Peak National Observatory.
 On December 21, 2004, Apophis passed 0.0964 AU from Earth.
 Precovery observations from March 15, 2004, were identified on December 27, and an improved orbit solution was computed.
 Radar astrometry in January 2005 further refined its orbit solution.
 The discovery was notable in that it was at a very low solar elongation (56°) and at very long range (1.1 AU).
-See diagram below: